tonomoshia/301-Days-Of-Code/log.md

 No link.
 Except my [website][24], which works again. 😅

+### Day 5: [October 3, 2018]

+**Today's Progress:**

+Up to 15% of [Head First JavaScript Programming: A Brain Friendly Guide][23].

+More work in a [The Complete WordPress Website Business Course][9] on Udemy Course by Gregg Davis.
+I set up a WooCommerce store on a subdomian.
+Pretty fun.
+I'm now 85 % done with this course.

+Still receiving error logging emails from my snafu last night, only about 4k.
+Hopefully the queue is empty by now and they will stop

 [1]: https://es6.kwippe.com/ 'JavaScript ES6 Explorer'
 [2]: https://github.com/LeCoupa/awesome-cheatsheets/blob/master/languages/javascript.js 'Awesome JS Cheatsheet'
 [3]: https://30secondsofinterviews.org/ '30 Seconds of Interviews'